zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-loading-using-sql/updating-sales-data/updating-sales-data.md

 <br><br>

-## STEP 2 - Creating The Staging Table For Argentina's Adjustments
+## Task 2: Creating The Staging Table For Argentina's Adjustments

 1. Copy and paste the following code into your SQL worksheet - you can get the correct regional URI from the table in the overview section: